Climate change and factory farming

 Businesses are also buying their way out of their obligations by calculating their climate impacts and paying to ‘offset’ the damage via schemes that remove carbon from the atmosphere, such as tree planting.
 This is nothing short of greenwashing, and the ultimate irony is that by locking land into crop production for feeding factory-farmed animals, there is little land left to reforest.

-It’s clear that factory farming is winning while our climate and wildlife suffers.
+It’s clear that factory farming is winning while our climate and wildlife suffer.
 Farmed poultry now makes up 71% of all bird species by mass, whereas wild birds make up just 29% of total bird species by mass.

 What can governments do?